Sara-Tucker/python-notes/README.md

 <br>

 Functions can return data using the return statement.
 Once the return statement is called no further code is executed.<br>
-Example of returning a parameters value:
+Example of returning something with a function:
 ```python
 def odd_or_even(number):
 	#Determine if a number is odd or even